problame/documentation/features.rst

 - Fetch original links when the feed is coming from FeedBurner
 - Open external links with the attributes :code:`rel="noopener noreferrer" referrerpolicy="no-referrer`
 - Image proxy to avoid mixed content warnings with HTTPS
+- Play Youtube videos by using the domain `youtube-nocookie.com`
+- Block any external Javascript code to avoid tracking

 Content Manipulation
 --------------------

-- Fetch original web page when only a summary is available
+- Fetch original article and returns relevant contents (Readability)
+- Custom scraper rules based on CSS selectors
+- Custom rewrite rules
-- Improve article contents (could add image title as caption for comics)
+    - Append image title for comics
+    - Add Youtube video

 User Interface
 --------------